 When you’re making an offer to a seller, there’s three things that you’re going to target for dates in the contract.
-One is, the appraisal contingency release date, the second one is the financing contingency release date, and the third one is the closing date.
+One is, the appraisal contingency release date.
+The second one is the financing contingency release date.
+And the third one is the closing date.
 So it used to be before the TRID changes that took place October, 2015 that I would try and get people to write offers using the following dates: 14, 21, and 30.
 Meaning, 14 days to release the appraisal contingency, then seven more or 21 total to release the financing contingency, and then thirty days to close.

 Well now TRID has mandated a couple of things.
 One, the lender has got to get the final numbers to the consumer three full days prior to settlement.
 The closing disclosure is the form formerly called the HUD1 Settlement Statement.
 Now it’s called the Closing Disclosure, the CD.
 We have to get the CD out three days prior to closing.
-That’s something that honestly used to happen the day before closing, or the morning of closing.
+That’s something that honestly used to happen the day before closing.
+Or the morning of closing.
 To have a closing happen in 30 days, which is blazing fast, we’ve really needed almost all of that 30 days.
 Well now, to ask us to do that three days prior to closing, that tacks time onto the transaction.
 Also, we’re not allowed to order the appraisal until the consumer has been disclosed to as evidenced by receipt of their signed disclosures.

-I mean, same day, drop everything, get it done.
-And a lot of times people just don’t have that time, which is understandable, we have jobs and lives and family and commitment and travel.
-So just be really careful, talk to your lender before you write any of these dates into a contract and commit yourself, because there will be quite an uproar if you miss these dates.
+I mean, same day, drop everything.
+Get it done.
+And a lot of times people just don’t have that time.
+Which is understandable.
+We have jobs and lives and family and commitment and travel.
+So just be really careful.
+Talk to your lender before you write any of these dates into a contract and commit yourself.
+There will be quite an uproar if you miss these dates.
 These are contractual obligations that you must make and a lot of consideration has to be taken into account.
 What’s your own schedule?
 What’s the lenders timelines like?
 And what can everybody together ensure that they can deliver on in the contract?
 Make sure you talk to all parties involved, and get it right.
 Thanks.